Ordfin/Documentation/index.md

 ## About this Site

 This is the Documentation site of the Superalgos Project.
-This first section features the documentation of the Superalgos software.
-On the top menu you will find [Community Resources](community-resources.html) featuring <a data-toggle="tooltip" data-original-title="{{site.data.trading_system.trading_system}}">trading systems</a> and <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.data_mines}}">data mines</a> with indicators contributed by the Community.
+This first section features the documentation of the Superalgos software in the current version.
+On the top menu you will find [Community Plugin Contributions](community-contributions.html) featuring <a data-toggle="tooltip" data-original-title="{{site.data.trading_system.trading_system}}">trading systems</a> and <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.data_mines}}">data mines</a> with indicators contributed by the Community.

 ## About Superalgos